 Impact Performing Arts is the restructured organization of the Edmonton Strutters organization which operated from 1963 till 2009.

 The first tours as a Drum Corps took the group to British Columbia, Washington, Idaho, Oregon, and back into Alberta.
 The Northwest Drum Corps Association provided most of their competition during touring dates.
-In 1974, with an extensive competition schedule, they traveled to Vancouver (Washington), Bellevue (Washington), Seattle (Washington), Hillsboro (Oregon), St. Albert, Red Deer, Calgary, and Edmonton (Alberta), Kerkrade (Holland), Rastede (Germany), and then to Great Falls (Montana), for the Northwest Drum Corps Association Class ‘B’ Championships.
+In 1974, with an extensive competition schedule, the Drum Corps traveled to Vancouver (Washington), Bellevue (Washington), Seattle (Washington), Hillsboro (Oregon), St. Albert, Red Deer, Calgary, and Edmonton (Alberta), Kerkrade (Holland), Rastede (Germany), and then to Great Falls (Montana), for the Northwest Drum Corps Association Class ‘B’ Championships.
 They took 10 first places, 3 second places and 1 third place.

 In 2004, the Edmonton Strutters joined with Allegiance Elite of Calgary to temporarily form a group called “Fusion”.
-This “Fusion” of the two groups brought The Edmonton Strutters great success as they made their way into DCI World Championship Finals for the first time in their history.
+This “Fusion” of the two groups brought the Edmonton Strutters great success as they made their way into DCI World Championship Finals for the first time in their history.

 The Edmonton Strutters performed for the Queen of England and the Duke of Edinburgh during the royal visit for Alberta’s centennial celebration in 2005.